The Role of AI in Mobile Keyboards for Dyslexia

 Take Sarah, a 14-year-old who struggled with texting friends.
 "Before using AI grammar correction for mobile devices, I would avoid group chats completely.
 I was so afraid of making mistakes and being judged.
 Now I'm one of the most active people in our group chat!"

-Or consider Marcus, a business professional who discovered AI keyboards last year: "I used to have my assistant send all my mobile emails.
+Or consider Marcus, a business professional who discovered AI keyboards in 2024: "I used to have my assistant send all my mobile emails.
 Now I handle them myself.
 My response time is better, and honestly, my confidence has skyrocketed."

 Educational settings have seen benefits too.
 When a high school in Denver introduced AI keyboards to students with dyslexia, teachers reported increased participation in digital assignments and improved quality of written work.